dib-lab/MQF/README.md

 ```

   * Qf* qf : pointer to the Filter.
   * uint64_t nslots : Number of slots in the filter.
+Should be of power of two.
 Maximum number of items to be inserted depends on this number.
   * uint64_t key_bits: Number of bits in the hash values.
 This number should equal log2(nslots) +r.
 Accuracy depends on r.
   * uint64_t tag_bits: Number of bits in tag value.
   * uint64_t fixed_counter_size: Fixed counter size. must be > 0.